Skip to main content

 According to Amy Attas, DVM, the founder of City Pets Vets in Manhattan, and the author of Pets and the City: True Tales of a Manhattan House Call Veterinarian, metronidazole may be prescribed to dogs with colitis because it contains antimicrobial, anti-inflammatory, and immunomodulatory properties that can alleviate symptoms like abdominal pain and diarrhea.

 Colitis, or large bowel diarrhea, can be either an acute (short-term) disease or part of a chronic (long-term) disease in dogs.
-It is a symptom of chronic inflammatory bowel disease (IBD), a disease with recurrent inflammation of the large intestine.
-Symptoms of colitis include acute diarrhea or loose bowels that may contain blood and mucus.
+It is a symptom of chronic inflammatory bowel disease (IBD), a condition characterized by recurrent inflammation of the large intestine.
+Symptoms of colitis include acute diarrhea or loose stool that may contain blood and mucus.

 There are several risk factors for colitis in dogs, including: